-Many students were used to being able to manage these complex and varying priorities in high school and expect it to be the same for them in college.
+Many Wake Forest students were used to juggling complicated schedules in high school – academics, extracurricular activities, perhaps a part time job or test prep classes – all the while trying to enjoy their friends and have some fun.
+I suspect that many of our first-year students successfully managed complex and varying priorities in high school and may have expected it to be the same for them in college.
 But one of the surprising realities of college life for most students is that they have to work much harder – and for longer periods of time – on academics.

 There is another complication in the time management puzzle: students are used to near constant multitasking with their computers and cell phones.
 It seems like a small activity, but with a day-long barrage of text messages, instant messages, emails, snapchats, TikToks, etc., that can add a substantial amount of time in your student’s day – and interrupt study time.